| Timing Belt

 belts should be replaced at the recommended interval, or when

+ever rebuilding a motor.
 Regular belt replacement is especially important on Acura and

 Honda engines because almost every one of these engines is an interference